Virginie Dechenaud

-Virginie Dechenaud (born 7 January 1986) is a French beauty pageant titleholder who represented Rhône-Alpes and placed first runner-up to Miss France 2010.
+Virginie Dechenaud (born 7 January 1986) is a French model and beauty pageant titleholder who represented Rhône-Alpes and placed first runner-up to Miss France 2010.

 Miss France

 At the age of 5, she dreamed of becoming Miss France.
 When she turned 22, she participated in Miss Dauphiné 2008 and placed first runner-up, then Miss Rhône-Alpes 2008, becoming fourth runner-up.
 The next year, she participated in Miss Rhône-Alpes 2009 where she finally won the title and gained the right to participate in Miss France 2010, placing first runner-up to eventual winner, Malika Ménard.

 Miss World

 Dechenaud was selected by the Miss France organization to represent her country in Miss World 2010 placed top 25, held on 30 October 2010 in Sanya, China.